 Series Summary 2026

-Planning for 2026 is under way.
-Here’s what we know so far.
-Updates will be added as they arrive.
+Planning for 2026 is mostly complete.
+Updates, if any, will be added as they arrive.

 Registration for series rides generally opens six days prior to the scheduled ride.
 Pop-ups or unique/single day rides have different registration windows.
 Please consult the Calendar/Karelo often.